Best of Brick

 iStock

 It can be a lot to wrap your head around, but it’s not all bad news—seriously!
-If you're flexible about where you are willing to live, the size of your apartment, and the amenities you can forgo—you'll have more luck finding a place, one that isn’t too much more expensive than your budget (hopefully).
+If you're flexible about where you are willing to live, the size of your apartment, and the amenities you can forgo, you'll have more luck finding a place that isn’t too much more expensive than your budget (fingers crossed).

 Read on for how first-timers can find a place to rent or buy in NYC.

-[Editor’s Note: This article has been updated for 2022.
-A previous version was published in July.
-We are presenting it again as part of our winter Best of Brick week.]
+[Editor’s Note: This article has been updated with new information for July 2023.
+We are presenting it again as part of our summer edition of Best of Brick Week.]

 1. There's a lot more to a neighborhood than meets the eye